Talgo

 The company was founded by Alejandro Goicoechea and José Luis Oriol.
 It was first incorporated in 1942.

 Corporate history

-The creation of Talgo can be largely credited to the work of two individuals, Alejandro Goicoechea and José Luis Oriol.
+The creation of Talgo can be largely credited to the work of Alejandro Goicoechea and José Luis Oriol.
 During the 1930s, Goicoechea, a pioneering railway engineer, sought to produce a new generation of rolling stock that would be primarily composed of metal, rather than wood; to reduce operational cost, he also emphasised lightweight yet sturdy construction, while a low center of gravity would deter derailing and thus permit higher operating speeds.
-In 1942, financial backing for the construction of a prototype train was provided by Oriol, who believed in Goicoechea's concepts; the two produced the agreement that established Patentes Talgo as a company that same year.
-This prototype train would emerge as the Talgo I.
+In 1942, financial backing for the construction of a prototype train was provided by Oriol, which believed in Goicoechea's concepts.
+The two produced the agreement that established Patentes Talgo as a company that same year.
+The prototype train would emerge as the Talgo I.